Android 4.3 Rooted Courtesy of Chainfire:-

 The recently released Google Edition Galaxy S4 has been generating a lot of excitement since being announced.
 What a lot of people did not see coming was Jelly Bean 4.3 leak.
 Despite containing only a few minor changes likely that would affect the average end user, there may well still be a few differences under the hood that we are yet to discover.

-recently leaked Samsung firmware based on Android 4.3 (JWR66N for those keeping track) has been found to work pretty darn well on the original TouchWiz-laden Snapdragon-powered Galaxy S4.
+A recently leaked Samsung firmware based on Android 4.3 (JWR66N for those keeping track) has been found to work pretty darn well on the original TouchWiz-laden Snapdragon-powered Galaxy S4.
 However it was not rootable until today, and therefore somewhat less viable of an option for those who can’t live without their root applications.
 Cue XDA Elite Recognized Developer Chainfire and his modified version of SuperSU, which is specially adapted for use with 4.3.

 The exploit was made public in a Google+ post by Chainfire, and it explains precisely why a modified SuperSU is required.
 The main difference between this and a regular version of SuperSU, in Chainfires own words, is that: